Faculty & Staff Directory

 ecook@sfprep.org

-Biology, Anatomy & Physiology, and Virology.
+Biology, Anatomy & Physiology, Botany, 9th Grade Class Sponsor, and JV Volleyball Coach.
 Ellee Cook (Dr. E) is an academically trained scientist with a passion for science education.
 Ellee graduated from Santa Fe Prep in 2009 and returned to campus in 2019 to teach science.
-She holds a BS (Trinity University) and Ph.D.
+She holds a BS (Trinity University) and a Ph.D.
 (University of Missouri) in Biological Sciences.
 Outside the classroom, Ellee enjoys historical fiction, green chile, and trips to the mountains-preferably on horseback!

 Department(s)